pigram86/cookbook-windows_pagefile/README.md

 ===========

 This cookbook sets static pagefiles on Windows systems.
 Following Microsoft and Citrix best practices, any server below 8GB of physical ram will have a pagefile that 1.5 times physical ram.
 Anything over 8GB will be ram + one mb.
-These recipes set both the initail & maximum size
+These recipes set both the initial/maximum size

 Supported Platforms
 ===================